daydreamt/pgm/pgm/README.md

 1) Integrate a graph library

 ####################################################################################
-LICENSE: TODO (probably GPL), and another one on demand (contant me for this)
+LICENSE: TODO: probably LGPL3 if compatible, and another one on demand